rnixik/invalid-passports/README.md

 * Redis - using redis as storage
 * Shmop - using shared memory as storage (one big string)
 * Include - using tmpfs and `include` php array
+* IncludeSeries - using tmpfs and `include` php arrays by series

 Default implementation can be changed in src/Application.php.
 Run update after changing.